Barr to condemn rioting at much-anticipated House hearing

 Barr will also touch on other controversies that have shadowed his tenure, including his handling of the investigation into Trump campaign ties to Russia, which he derisively refers to as “the bogus ‘Russiagate’ scandal.”

-The testimony underscores the Justice Department’s ongoing effort to differentiate between increasing violence in some cities and the death of Floyd, which has already led to state charges against four officers and is under investigation by federal authorities.
-Massive but peaceful demonstrations ollowed Floyd’s death in May.
+The testimony underscores the Justice Department’s ongoing effort to differentiate between increasing violence in some cities and the death of Floyd, which civil rights prosecutors are investigating as a potential crime.
+Massive but peaceful demonstrations had followed Floyd’s death in May.

 The attorney general, speaking as Congress and the public pay respects to the late Rep. John Lewis, will acknowledge to lawmakers that Floyd’s death struck a chord in the Black community because it reinforced concerns that Blacks are treated differently by police.
 But he will also condemn Americans who he says have responded inappropriately to Floyd’s death through what he said was rioting and anarchy.